RAWWiberg/isoseq_explorations/README.md

 # 1. Primer contamination removal
-An early step in the isoseq3 analysis pipeline, and indeed any pipeline using isoseq data, is the removal of primer sequences that are left over from the cDNA synthesis steps.
+An early step in the isoseq3 analysis pipeline, and indeed any pipeline using isoseq data, is the removal of primer sequences (with [lima](https://github.com/pacificbiosciences/barcoding)) that are left over from the cDNA synthesis steps.

 However, it's not immediately obvious what the primer sequences should actually look like.
 Several "official" sources give somewhat conflicting information.
 The result is that there are several sets of primer sequences that one could choose from.